veracode/veracode-sca/README.md

 If the action runs on a pull request, it will either add a comment with the scan output to the PR or it will automatically link all created GitHub issues to the PR.
 This will help your review process to see if the PR can be approved or not.

 ## Inputs
 :exclamation: You will need to provide `SRCCLR_API_TOKEN` as an environment variable (see examples below).
+This is only required if `workspace-autoamtion`` is set to false.
+If workspace-automation is set to true, the workspace, project and token will be automatically generated or regenerated to run the scan.
+The workspace will be called `github-orgname-reponame` and the project will be called `github-orgname-reponame`.

 :exclamation: If using an org-level agent, you will need to provide `SRCCLR_WORKSPACE_SLUG` as an environment variable.